pedrofgodinho/TerminalDotfiles/README.md

 This README is shared between my terminal dotfiles and my desktop dotfiles.
 Please reference the right section of the README for the repository your looking at.
 ##
 ### Terminal Dotfiles
-This repository has my dotfiles for zsh + ohmyzsh + powerlevel10k, a script to change between a simple (non-font dependent) and a complete (font dependent) powerlevel10k theme, and nvim dotfiles.
+This repository has my dotfiles for zsh + ohmyzsh + powerlevel10k, a script to change between a simple (non-font dependent) and a complete (font dependent) powerlevel10k theme, and vim dotfiles.
-Planning to add tmux to this in the future.

 ***If you clone this repository, make sure to use the `.changezsh.sh` script to select your powerlevel10k theme***